PAS Scholarships & PAS Grants

 Percussive Arts Society International Convention (PASIC) Grant for a Non-Percussionist Band Director

 The purpose of the “Percussive Arts Society International Convention (PASIC) Grant for a Non-Percussionist Band Director” is to provide financial assistance to a band director to attend the Percussive Arts Society International Convention (PASIC) to be held in Indianapolis, IN on November 19–22, 2014 in order to further the band director’s knowledge of percussion instruments and their use in school ensembles.
-Download an application.
+Deadline to apply is July 9, 2014.

 PASIC 2014 Scholarships

 The Percussive Arts Society is pleased to announce several scholarships assisting students to attend PASIC 2014.
 Applicant must be an active PAS member at time of application, and if selected, during PASIC 2014.
 Each scholarship recipient will receive PASIC registration, PASIC souvenir t-shirt and $500 toward the cost of transportation/lodging.
-Download an application.
+2015 PASIC Scholarship Application available Jan 2015.

 PASIC 2014 Symphonic Session Grants